Amtrak Superliner Roomettes

 The newer lighting controls in Amtrak Superliner Roomette

-Travel tip: the upper bunk has a reading light that works well for mood lighting through the Rockies’ tunnels if you are aboard the Califonia Zephyr.
-This light also works well when you head to dinner because your room will have a little light when you return.
+A helpful travel tip: the upper bunk has a reading light that provides excellent mood lighting while passing through the Rockies’ tunnels if you are traveling on the California Zephyr.
+This light also comes in handy when you head to dinner, providing some illumination when you return to your room.

 Superliner Roomette storage